RRShieldsCutler/biol358-DryLab/README.md

 The first line is the identifying information.
 The second line is the raw sequence, often called a "read".
 The third line is a spacer that precedes the fourth line.
 What is the fourth line of a FASTQ file from next-gen sequencing?
 Hint: use the internet.

-*Let's also just take a second here.
-What you are viewing on your screen is the human microbiome.
-This is the microscope slide of computational microbiologists.
+*What you are viewing on your screen is the human microbiome.
+This is the microscope slide equivalent for computational microbiologists.
 Everything that you read about the microbiome, all the research, news stories, medical implications, and the explosion in our understanding of microbial diversity in and on our bodies (and other environments)........ all starts with a few hundred gigabytes of these four lines, produced by an expensive instrument in a windowless room* (ok, I'm sure some have windows).

 Ok, back to the data.
 So, if you've figured out what the fourth line indicates, and knowing that this is totally raw data, can you predict what the first thing we have to do is?...